MicrosoftDocs/azure-reference-other/studio-module-reference/permutation-feature-importance.md

 5. For **Metric for measuring performance**, select a single metric to use when computing model quality after permutation.

-     Azure Machine Learning Studio supports the following metrics, depending on whether you are evaluating a classification or regression model:
+     Azure Machine Learning Studio (classic) supports the following metrics, depending on whether you are evaluating a classification or regression model:

     -   **Classification**